alessia-orlando/muon-DIS-MonteCarlo/README.md

 - `.fit(X_train, y_train)` to train the model on the data.
 It builds all the decision trees using the features and the target;
 - `.predict(X_test)` to make predictions using the trained model.
 It passes each input sample down every tree in the forest and uses a majority vote to assign a prediction.

 At the end, starting from the features, the model will be able to predict where the muon interaction takes place.
-In this case, the accuracy of the predictions is about 88%.
+In this case, the overall accuracy of the predictions is about 90%; while this may seem a good result, looking at the precision and recall of each class, it is clear that they are higher for the predominant class -1, meaning that the other classes are easily misclassified.
+This is a consequence of the lack of class imbalance; this problem may be solved improving the MonteCarlo simulation and using a larger dataset.

 In the random_forest.ipynb notebook we preprocess the data, defining the feature columns X and the target column y, and split it into training and test sets.
 Using the scikit-learn class RandomizedSearchCV, we can find the best hyperparameters for the model within a given range and fit the best model to our data.